lehoangvi123/Hello-world/README.md

 # Hello-world
-this is a new project of a rookie who will go to the company right now
+this is a new project of a rookie who will go to the company right now **Where is Markdown syntax**